 - Don’t click on suspicious attachments or links in an email or text message, especially if there is a sense of urgency in the message that would cause you to automatically click it.

 - Turn off remote-image loading in the settings of your email account, hackers and spammers can embed a small one by one pixel image in emails that reveal your location and the date and time you opened the email.

 - Back up your data using reliable software such as EaseUs Todo Backup Free or Cobian Backup incase of ransomware, which is an attack where hackers steal and hold back your data for ransom.

 - Install an antivirus such as Bitdefender Antivirus Plus 2019 or Norton Antivirus Plus to keep viruses and other cyber threats away.

 - Find out if your data has been leaked by entering your email in the website ‘Have I Been Pwned’, it will tell you about any breaches that have occurred related to that email.
-Find out what you lost in a data breach

 - Monitor your credit incase your data has been used for identity theft or fraud, you can call your bank yourself, monitor your credit card activity online or use sites like Credit Sesame or Experian to give you credit report alerts.